-- the cost for stages 1 and 2 (as defined in section 3 of these guidelines) of the reserve contracts for the amount of reserves delivered; - what extra payment is required to be made if the contracted reserves are actually dispatched or activated; - any penalty costs that AEMO would need to pay if it terminates an existing contract early (this is unlikely to apply in short-notice situations); - the nature of the reserves being offered including: - how firm the capacity is; - the minimum and maximum time the scheduled reserves could be dispatched under scheduled reserve contracts or unscheduled reserves activated under unscheduled reserve contracts; and - how much notice is required to dispatch a particular scheduled reserve under a scheduled reserve contract or activate an unscheduled reserve under an unscheduled reserve contract.
+- the minimum and maximum time the scheduled reserves could be dispatched under scheduled reserve contracts or unscheduled reserves activated under unscheduled reserve contracts; and - how much notice is required to dispatch a particular scheduled reserve under a scheduled reserve contract or activate an unscheduled reserve under an unscheduled reserve contract.
 For example, some loads require twenty four hours of notice so they can adjust the timing of processes, while others may only require a few hours; - the duration of the projected capacity shortfall; - the size of the projected capacity shortfall, in megawatts (MW); and - the likelihood of the proposed capacity shortfall being resolved.